denisw/denisw.de/content/posts/2023-11-we-are-developers-2021.md

 date: 2023-11-12
 title: 'Talk: Kafka Streams Microservices @ We Are Developers World Congress 2021'
 permalink: /posts/we-are-developers-2021/
+description: |
+  In 2021, Olli Salonen and I gave a talk about Kafka Streams microserves at We Are Developers World Congress.
 ---

 In 2021, my dear ex-colleague [Olli Salonen](https://www.linkedin.com/in/salonenolli/) and I gave a [talk](https://www.wearedevelopers.com/en/videos/168/kafka-streams-microservices) together at the We Are Developers World Congress, about our experience of creating an event-driven microservice platform using [Kafka Streams](https://kafka.apache.org/documentation/streams/).
 I noticed that I never linked to it from my blog, so I'll finally do it now.
 Better late than never!